Aktonomy '26: The biggest Agentic AI Security Summit on Feb 24. Save your spot →

 How does Agentic AI Security Work

 Agents do not work like traditional model APIs.
-They take objectives, break them into call tools and steps, store information, and continue working until the task is complete.
-And the movement from from passive output to proactive execution is what defines the security model
+They take objectives, break them into call tools, steps, store information and continue to work until the task is complete.
+And the movement from from passive output to proactive execution is what defines the security model.

 How is Agentic AI Security Different From Traditional Security